PotentEngineer/potentengineer.github.io/_posts/2024-09-23-intune-missing-capabilities-for-the-configmgr-administrator.md

 ### Software installation
 For the majority of your software installations, Intune should cover your needs.
 But the following requirements may pose an issue.
 * **Sequencing complex installs together** - Need to deploy multiple installs in a certain order or tie in installs, scripts, and restarts at once?
 Complex installs like Citrix VDA or sometimes Windows Feature Upgrades are easily handled with ConfigMgr task sequences.
 No equivalent in Intune without complex PowerShell scripting.
-* **30GB maximum package size** - This may pose an issue for things like Visual Studio, AutoCAD, SAS, and other very large applications.
+* **30GB maximum package size** - This isn't even that new.
+This capability was bumped from 8GB to 30Gb around the [start of 2024](https://learn.microsoft.com/en-us/mem/intune/apps/apps-win32-app-management#add-assign-and-monitor-a-win32-app).
+This may pose an issue for things like Visual Studio, AutoCAD, SAS, and other very large applications.
 Your best option is to compress the install files into a .zip or .wim file and extract them at install time.
 * **IME runs as 32-bit not 64-bit** - For the majority of software installs, this is no issue.
 Windows Installer is intelligent enough to install 64-bit to 64-bit, even when called from a 32-bit process.
 However, if you use PowerShell to wrap your installs, such as the ever popular PowerShell Application Deployment Toolkit, you have to take extra steps to trigger the process as 64-bit.
 Not ideal, especially if you wrap all things in PSADT.

 ### Shared device scenarios